Elderberry growing in South Africa

 Harvesting and storage

 When ripe, the entire cluster should be removed and the berries stripped from the cluster for use.

 Pests and diseases

 Tomato Ringspot Virus is among the most serious diseases affecting elderberries.
 It is spread by nematodes and through pollen transfer.
 Dandelions and some other weeds can also carry this virus.
 It results in weakened plants, reduced productivity and eventually plant death.
 To control the virus, the soil should be tested for nematodes prior to planting, and fumigated if necessary.

 Stem and twig cankers (Cytospora, Nectria, and Sphaeropsis) are among the fungus diseases which can be controlled by pruning and burning of infected canes.

 Powdery mildew can affect canes and berries in late summer and early fall.
 It results in a grey appearance on the berries, but does not lower the quality of the juice.

 Leaf spotting fungi, thread blight, root rots, and Verticillium are among the less common diseases.

 Birds are the major pest affecting elderberries.
 They eat the fruits and can be a serious problem in small plantings.
-Control measures include noise cannons, distress calls and prompt harvesting of ripe fruit, but the most effective means is netting.
+Control measures include electronic systems such as the Bird Guard, prompt harvesting of ripe fruit, but the most effective means is netting.